-*GDB - Geolocation Data Base
+GDB - Geolocation Database

-** ITU Region: (Region 1 comprises Europe, Africa, the Middle East west of the Persian Gulf including Iraq, the former Soviet Union and Mongolia.
-Region 2 covers the Americas, Greenland and some of the eastern Pacific Islands.
-Region 3 contains most of non-former-Soviet-Union Asia, east of and including Iran, and most of Oceania.)

-*** It is not finalized.
-Requirements are specified for trial test

-Performance characteristics Summary
+Performance Requirements Summary

 From the use cases we can identify a set of common requirements derived from the type of communications performed:

+Frequency bands:

-Operation in any of the regionally available TV white space frequency bands between 54 MHz and 862 MHz on a license-exempt basis:
+Operation in any of the regionally available VHF-UHF TV white space frequency bands between 54 MHz and 862 MHz on a license-exempt basis:

-Personal/portable white space devices may be limited to operating (transmit or receive) only on available channels above 512 MHz (TV channels 21-36 and 38-51) and operation of fixed white space devices may not be permitted on TV channels 3 and 4 (60-72 MHz)
+Personal/portable white space devices may be limited to operating (transmit or receive) only on available channels above 512 MHz (TV channels 21-36 and 38-51 in the U. S.) and operation of fixed white space devices may not be permitted on TV channels 3 and 4 (60-72 MHz).

+Transmit power:

 Fixed devices and personal/portable devices operated in the frequency bands specified above on an unlicensed basis.

-Fixed devices with 4W EIRP transmit power for assurance of incumbent uses
+Fixed devices with maximum 4W EIRP transmit power for assurance of incumbent uses while the maximum power delivered to transmit antenna is 1W regardless of the number of TV channels on which the device operates and the maximum height of their directional antennas is 30 m above ground.

-with geolocation/database access features and spectrum sensing (optional)
+with geolocation/database access features

-Personal/portable devices with 100mW EIRP transmit power for assurance of incumbent uses
+Personal/portable devices with maximum 100mW EIRP transmit power for assurance of incumbent uses with permanently attached transmit and receive antennas.

 with geolocation/database access features (Mode II device) or